sirDarey/warpspeed_assessment/README.md

   * Time Complexity: O(n) (Without considering db processing)
   * Space Complexity: O(n)
-  * n - number of transactions within the 10-minute window
+  * n - number of the user's transactions within the 10-minute window

 ### Handling out-of-order events
 This was handled by implementing a sorting mechanism using the timestamp of the events in the stream. <br>